U.S. Department of State Seal

 Women Travelers: See our travel tips for Women Travelers.

-Medical facilities in Kosovo consist of the government-sponsored University Clinical Center and private medical clinics.
-Medical facilities outside Pristina have limited capabilities.
-Quality controls are lacking, services are very basic, hygiene may be insufficient, and medical care is below U.S. or Western European standards.
+Kosovo has a public hospital in Pristina and private clinics around the country.
+Medical facilities outside Pristina have limited services.
+Quality controls are lacking and services are very basic.
+Hygiene may be insufficient.
+Medical care is below U.S. or Western European standards.

 • Kosovo has few ambulances.
 Ambulances will take you to the public hospital.
-Injured or seriously ill U.S. citizens may be required to take taxis or other immediately available vehicles to the nearest major hospital rather than waiting for ambulances to arrive.
+Injured or seriously ill U.S. citizens may have to take paid transportation to reach the nearest major hospital.
+They may not be able to wait for ambulances.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.